Greetings one and all!

 We can have fun and do it for a good cause; we know it.
 And we’ll be able to help some kids get better, to come up with even more crazy stories of robots, zombies, and sheep.

-To make an online donation, please click on this link, then choose the big green ‘Donate’ button.
+But if you’re looking for a place to donate, we have you covered!
+To make an online donation to the Friends of Galen, please click on this link, then choose the big green ‘Donate’ button.

 Any and all donations are tax-deductible and 100% of it will be going to our local member of the Children’s Miracle Network Hospital, which in our case is the Boston Children’s Hospital.
 This helps children fight all sorts of tough illnesses like cancer.
 Because stuff like cancer sucks.